RobinOphalvens/ansible-role-pacemaker/README.md

 # Pacemaker role for Ansible

+## About

+This role is a fork from [devgateway's original pacemaker role](https://github.com/devgateway/ansible-role-pacemaker).
+The main goal is to make the role a bit more easier to handle by introducting a couple of quality-life-changes.
+The original role relied on the user to manually include tasks and provide them with the required variables.
+Now these tasks are automatically called if the variable is defined.

+## Introduction

 This role configures Pacemaker cluster by dumping the configuration (CIB), adjusting the XML, and reloading it.
 The role is idempotent, and supports check mode.